-The amount you get back will depend on the amount you invest, plus:
+The amount you get back will depend on the amount you invest, plus

 - how the fund has performed during the time you have invested with us

 - the way we apply the smoothing process

 - the effect of any guarantees

 - our charges for administration, expenses, investment management and any financial adviser commission or charges.
-The difference between the charges we set and the expenses we incur, contributes towards our business profit - any tax we pay and any future tax changes (pensions currently receive favourable tax treatment).
+The difference between the charges we set and the expenses we incur, contributes towards our business profit.

+- any early exit charges

+- whether we are applying a market value reduction at the time you cash in or retire

+- any tax we pay and any future tax changes